Sebastian1981/DataAnalytics/index.md

 ---
 layout: page
-title: Physicist | Data Scientist | Expert on Machine-Learning
+title: Physicist | Data Scientist | Research Scientist
 ---

 Welcome to my homepage.
 Below you´ll find some information about my [professional background](#professional-background), my [expertise](#expertise) and my [value proposition](#value-proposition) for your business.